kapi1525/markdown-help/readme.md

-## markdown-help is a nice tool that converts markdown files to .chm (Microsoft compiled help)
+markdown-help is a small tool that converts markdown files to .chm (Microsoft compiled help)